ClickCease

 Try adding a teaspoon of grass-fed butter, ghee, or coconut oil/butter to your coffee along with a dash of cinnamon.
 This helps slow absorption and boost the healing properties of coffee while providing steady energy without a blood sugar crash.

-Don't forget your free Prediabetes Breakfast Recipes book!
+Don't forget your free Prediabetes High Protein Breakfast Recipes book!
 Simple changes to your morning can change your outcomes.
 Download here.

 Your Pre-Diabetes Breakfast Cookbook includes: